harlyon/harlyon/README.md

 - 📱 :bulb: I'm an optimist, visionary always thinking about innovative ways to contribute to the society in good ways 😊.
 - 🤓 I'm a frontend developer with an eye for design.
-- 💬  Ask me about JS development, Typescript, NodeJS.
+- 💬  Ask me about JS development, Typescript, NodeJS, Machine Learning.
 - 🏏  Fun fact: I am a pianist.
 I am a fan of Jazz , Gospel Rythms!

 ---